openvinotoolkit/openvino/docs/home.rst

       See latest benchmark numbers for OpenVINO and OpenVINO Model Server

-   .. grid-item-card:: Flexible Workflow
+   .. grid-item-card:: Model Import
       :link: Supported_Model_Formats
       :link-alt: Supported Model Formats
       :link-type: doc

-      Load models directly (for TensorFlow, ONNX, PaddlePaddle) or convert to the OpenVINO format.
+      Load models directly (for TensorFlow, ONNX, PaddlePaddle) or convert to the OpenVINO format

    .. grid-item-card:: Deploy at Scale With OpenVINO Model Server
       :link: ovms_what_is_openvino_model_server